-Centre for Arctic and Global Health has three employees:
+Centre for Arctic and Global Health has three permanent employees (see bios).

 INGER B. SCHEEL - HEAD OF CENTRE

 Inger B. Scheel has broad interests in global health, in particular themes within health systems research, public health, social and political determinants of health, public health ethics, and methods development in these fields.
 She is a keen advocate for multi-disciplinary approaches in global health research, and has headed large, multidisciplinary researcher networks such as Norwegian Forum for Global Health Research and Federation of European Societies of Tropical Medicine and International Health and the secretariat for the Lancet – UiO Commission on Global Governance for Health.

 Inger holds the appointment of associate professor at the University of Tromsoe – The Arctic University of Norway, where she serves as the head of Centre for Arctic and Global Health.
 She is affiliated to the Norwegian Institute of Public Health as a senior scientist.